↑

 Be Flexible… With What You Call a Shower and a Toilet

-If you’re looking for a tiny RV with a full-size commode and shower complete with space to dance as you sing your favorite shower tunes, you may be a little disappointed.
+If you’re looking for a small camper with a full-size commode and shower complete with space to dance as you sing your favorite shower tunes, you may be a little disappointed.
 (You can still sing, just tone back the dance moves a bit.)

 Most small RVs have what’s called a wet-bath.
 A wet-bath is, drumroll… a bathroom that’s designed to get wet.

 There’s a toilet, a floor drain, and many times a sink.
 What it doesn’t have is a separate shower area, since the entire thing functions as a shower.
-These shower and toilet combinations make the best use of the limited space in the smallest of RVs.
+These shower and toilet combinations make the best use of the limited space in small campers.

-But don’t worry, if you’d prefer to have a full bath, I’ve included some tiny RVs that have bathrooms with a separate shower stall.
-There’s even one with a tub, don’t miss it!
+But don’t worry, if you’d prefer to have a full bath, I’ve included some small campers with bathrooms that actually have a separate shower stall.
+There’s even a small RV with a TUB, don’t miss it!

 If you’re just looking at the RV’s floor plan, it can be a little hard to get an idea of how the bathroom actually looks in real life.
 That’s why I’ve included as many video tours as I can so you’ll have a better idea of how the RV’s shower and toilet really look.